UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ```

 In filtering and many scenarios in programming, the evaluation of code
-can only be one of 2 options which is where this data type are
+can only be one of 2 options.
-particularly useful.

 ``` python
 type(False)